Ancurio/mkxp/README.md

 mkxp reads configuration data from the file "mkxp.conf" contained in the current directory.
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'mkxp.conf.sample' for a list of accepted entries.

-## RTPs

-As of right now, mkxp doesn't support midi files, so to use the default RTPs provided by Enterbrain you will have to convert all midi tracks (those in BGM and ME) to ogg or wav.
-Make sure that the file names match up, ie. "foobar.mid" should be converted to "foobar.ogg".
+## Midi music (*ALPHA STATUS*)

+mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
+Playback has been tested and should work reasonably well with all RTP assets.

+Known issues with midi playback:

+* Some songs' instruments become mute after looping
+* Pitch shifting is implemented poorly

 ## Fonts